-Housed in the Coliseum, a former theatre, the Ceredigion Museum is home to a variety of impressive collections from the country’s rich heritage.
-These include archaeological treasures, furniture, traditional Welsh costumes, and many exhibits relating to a successful agricultural past.
-The country’s military conflicts are also depicted with several collections concerned with Welsh battles.
-Local artists and crafts feature alongside artefacts from Aberystwyth’s history, and with a well-stocked gift shop and cafe serving delicious homemade treats, if culture is your thing, the Ceredigion Museum is well worth a visit.
+Housed in the Coliseum, a former theatre, the Ceredigion Museum is home to a variety of impressive collections from Wales’ rich heritage.
+These include archaeological treasures, furniture, traditional Welsh costumes and many exhibits of a successful agricultural past.
+Wales’ military conflicts are also depicted with several collections concerned with Welsh battles.
+Local artists and crafts feature alongside artefacts from Aberystwyth’s history.
+There’s also a well-stocked gift shop and cafe serving delicious homemade treats.
+Ceredigion Museum is well worth a visit.

 Aberystwyth has a variety of restaurants, pubs and cafes where you can sit and enjoy lunch.
 Some overlook the promenade and beautiful coastline.
 Independent businesses offer the Welsh take on cuisines from around the world.

 7. Shopping in Aberystwyth